Yahweh is referred to as the Savior in the Old and New Testaments (1 Timothy 1:1, 2:3, Luke 1:47, Isaiah 43:11, 45:21, Hosea 13:4).

 In Luke 4:8, the Messiah said, “It is written, You shall worship Yahweh your God, and Him only shall you serve” (Deut 6:13, 8:19, 26:10, Psa 99:5, 9).

-• Isaiah 40:3 contains a significant prophecy about the coming of the Messiah: The voice of him that proclaims in the wilderness, “Prepare the way of Yahweh; make straight in the desert a path for our God.”
+- Isaiah 40:3 contains a significant prophecy that declares John the Baptist would announce the arrival of the Messiah.
+John’s proclamation in the wilderness serves as a testimony to the identity of the true Messiah.
+He said, “Prepare the way of Yahweh; make straight in the desert a path for our God.”

-As prophesied by Daniel, the true Messiah was cut off (or killed) in the midst of the week, after His ministry was completed.
-He indeed confirmed the covenant with many for 3 1/2 years and caused the sacrifice and the oblation to cease (Dan 9:25-27).
-The two witnesses will also confirm the covenant with many during the final 3 1/2 years, a period of time known as the great tribulation (Rev 11:3).
+As prophesied by Daniel, the true Messiah was cut off (or killed) in the midst of “the seventieth week” after His ministry was completed.
+He indeed confirmed the covenant with many for 3 1/2 years and caused the sacrifice and the oblation to cease, as His temple (or body) became the final sacrifice for sin (Daniel 9:25-27).
+The two witnesses will also confirm the covenant with many during the final 3 1/2 years, a period of time known as the great tribulation (Revelation 11:3).

-“Messiah” appears twice in the New Testament, specifically in John 1:41 and John 4:25.
+- “Messias” which appears twice in the New Testament, specifically in John 1:41 and John 4:25, is not translated as Christ or anointed.

-Christos (G5547), that is translated as Christ, is said to be from the word chriō (G5548), that means anointed.
-Neither of these words is derived from the title of Messiah.
+Christos (G5547) is translated as Christ, not anointed.
+It is said to be derived from the Greek word chriō, which means anointed; however, neither of these words has an etymological connection to the word Masiah.

-Certain titles for God, such as “Savior,” “Creator,” or “Master,” can be translated because their meanings are similar in both the source and target languages.
+Certain titles, such as God, Savior, Creator, or Master, can be translated because their meanings are similar in both the source and target languages.
+But, contrary to popular belief, there is no single word that captures the meaning of “Messiah.”

 Our Messiah was: